 We are continually listening to feedback and gathering insights from corporate subscribers about their information challenges.
 New ways of working gathered pace during the onset of the pandemic, and the FT developed new products and features to help organisations adjust to the increasingly digital nature of work.

-The launch of Enterprise Sharing has enabled customers to share FT articles more widely with clients and colleagues.
-Enterprise Sharing allows for frictionless sharing of FT article links, regardless of whether recipients have FT login credentials or not.
+The launch of Advanced Sharing has enabled customers to share FT articles more widely with clients and colleagues.
+Advanced Sharing allows for frictionless sharing of FT article links, regardless of whether recipients have FT login credentials or not.
 By sharing FT’s analysis and insights, subscribers can initiate conversations, build relationships or spark debate.

 A day rarely passes when we do not share articles by FT journalists to provide and provoke valuable discussion points, both within the firm and externally with clients.